Cragdoo/vninja/content/post/my-pi-hole-setup.md

 ![Pi-Hole](/img/pi-hole-dns.png#center)

-Next up was configuring the Pi-Hole itself to forward non-blocked DNS requests to the internal Synology DNS service, and let that handle local resolution or external.
+Next up was configuring the Pi-Hole itself to forward non-blocked DNS requests to the internal Synology DNS service, and let that handle resolution either local or external.
 Thankfully this is a pretty easy configuration as well, this time in the Pi-Hole admin interface which is available on http://pi.hole/admin

 Go to **Settings -> DNS** and set your custom DNS upstream DNS servers